ducklang-community/ducklang/README.md

 ## Roadmap

-* Clean up the Nearley output using functions
+* ~~Clean up the Nearley output using functions~~
 * Build a representation of the program from the parse tree
+* Compile the program representation into JavaScript

 ## 👋 Say hi